sumbach/modern-cljs/doc/tutorial-13.md

 lein ring server-headless # in a new terminal
 ```

-Visit [login-dbg.html][7] page and repeat all the interaction tests we
+Visit [login-dbg.html][7] and repeat all the interaction tests we
-executed in the [latest tutorial][14].
-Remember to first disable the JS
+executed in the [previous tutorial][14].
+Remember to first disable JavaScript
-of the browser.
+in the browser.

-When you submit the [login-dbg.html][7] page you should receive a `Please
+When you submit the login form, you should receive a `Please
-complete the form` message anytime you do not provide the `email` and/or
+complete the form` message when you do not provide the `email` and/or
-the `password` values and anytime the provided values do not pass the
+the `password` values or the provided values do not pass the
 corresponding validation predicates.

-When the provided values for the email and password input elements pass
+When the provided email and password values pass
 the validator rules, you should receive the following message:
 *xxx.yyy@gmail.com and zzzx1 passed the formal validation, but we still
 have to authenticate you*.
 So far, so good.